vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/12_ABSTRACT_DEITIES_AND_SONDERGTTER/5_Deified_States_or_Conditions.md

 6

 Other examples of these abstract deities of the Sondergötter type are to be found in the Sutras.
-Thus in the worship of the furrow, Sita, which is itself concrete, we find that in addition to her there should be invoked the goddess Yajā, who is nothing else than the action of sacrificing, Śamã, which is exertion, and Bhuti which is prosperity: the guardians of the furrow there invoked are probably to be taken as personifications of nature, but con- ceivably may be treated as mere abstractions.
+Thus in the worship of the furrow, Sita, which is itself concrete, we find that in addition to her there should be invoked the goddess Yajā, who is nothing else than the action of sacrificing, Śamã, which is exertion, and Bhuti which is prosperity: the guardians of the furrow there invoked are probably to be taken as personifications of nature, but conceivably may be treated as mere abstractions.
 But this constant mention

 1 iii.
 6. 3.

 * Hillebrandt, Ved.
 Myth. iii.
 400. Follow-

 ing Speyer, Henry (La magie dans l'Inde antique, pp. 160 ff.) sees in her a goddess of earth; see TS. iv.
 2. 5; KS. xvi.
 12 ; VS. xii, 64.
 Cf. Arbman, Rudra, p.
-261. Connexion with Ner- thus is most dubious.
+261. Connexion with Nerthus is most dubious.

 ' xi.
 4. 3.
 1; Samhita references seen by Scheftelowitz (ZDMG.
 Ixxv.
 87–50) for